Acupuncture During Pregnancy

 Acupuncture and Traditional Chinese Medicine has a history of over 3,000 years in helping women before, during and after pregnancy.
 Today, even right here in the Twin Cities, acupuncture is effectively utilized in both inpatient and outpatient settings, to address a wide range of pre and postnatal symptoms.
 Acupuncture can be effective not only for managing these common symptoms that arise during pregnancy, but can also help to relax the body and calm the mind.
 In addition to addressing specific symptoms, “pre-birth acupuncture” starting at 37 weeks can be a highly effective treatment to prepare the body for labor, shorten the duration, and minimize the need for additional interventions.

 Acupuncture can help with the following symptoms during pregnancy:

 - Back, hip and pelvic pain

 - High blood pressure

-Acupuncture and acupressure for natural labor encouragement
+Acupuncture for natural labor encouragement

-Once a woman has reached her due date or is overdue, acupuncture and acupressure for natural labor encouragement can begin.
+Once a woman has reached her due date or is overdue, acupuncture for natural labor encouragement can begin.
 This treatment is aimed at helping the body to be in the best possible place to naturally start the labor process.
 This treatment is gentle and safe, and, if induction is still needed, many women find that the process goes smoother with fewer complications.

 Jessica Brown, LAc, DiplAc, MOm at the Clinic & Specialty Center Integrative Health Clinic at 612-873-6963.